kevinlondon/kevinlondon.github.io/_posts/2021-10-13-asking-for-help.md

 find someone who knows the answer to what I'm looking for.
 Then we get to an interesting fork in the road, where I'll do one of the following:

-1. Ask for a referral.
-Sometimes I can ask someone else for help, or the person whom I'm asking might be able to refer me to an expert on a particular topic.
+1. **Ask for a referral.** Sometimes I can ask someone else for help, or the person whom I'm asking might be able to refer me to an expert on a particular topic.
-1. Keep digging.
-In this case, I'll keep looking into the matter.
-Sometimes you are working at the edge of something that no one knows yet and it needs more time.
+1. **Keep digging.** Sometimes you are working at the edge of something that no one knows yet and it needs more time and investigation.
-1. Re-examine what got me here.
-In a rare case, I may encounter something niche when I do something off the beaten path.
+1. **Re-examine what got me here.** In a rare case, I may encounter something niche when I do something off the beaten path.
 This happened to me when I [embedded a Django application in a self-contained OSX executable](https://stackoverflow.com/a/16180619).
 I